More Feedback on Hospital Expansion Levy

 What else can we say about Milton’s Canada Day but WOW!
 From beginning to end there were tons of things to do, the rides were great and the food was even better than before.

 And the only way to end the show was with ABBAMANIA who rocked the crowd with many of Abba’s hits from the 70’s.
 Young and old were dancing, singing and having a great time as the sun went town and the night sky readied for the fireworks.
-A special thanks to Kevin Brackley who did quite a bit of jumping through hoops, bending over backwards and many days and nights stressing out to get Abbbamania as the main event for the 150th Anniversary /Canada Day celebrations.
+A special thanks to Kevin who did quite a bit of jumping through hoops, bending over backwards and many days and nights stressing out to get Abbbamania as the main event for the 150th Anniversary /Canada Day celebrations.
 Great job Kevin!

 The fireworks were set to music this year and there wasn’t one person who left that fairgrounds disappointed.
 For around 25 minutes the sky turned bright and loud with the sounds of the fireworks set to music.
 Excellent job and w